 Microfleece is an ultra-soft synthetic wool-like fabric.

 Modal is made with cellulose from beech trees and is essentially a variety of rayon.
-Garments made in modal have anti-crease properties and are relatively easy care.
+Garments made from modal have anti-crease properties and are relatively easy care.

 A completely synthetic fiber, nylon is known for its superior flexibility and excellent resilience.